 An interest group does not need to be called an FMIG to be considered for an award, but its primary mission must be to promote and educate students on family medicine.

 To win a Program of Excellence Award, an FMIG must demonstrate that it is well-rounded with competency in a number of key areas, including:

-The FMIG must also illustrate significant changes or enhancements -- what was learned from the previous years' activities, what new innovations have been or will be developed, and what elements of programming were modified to meet the needs of members.
+The FMIG must also illustrate significant changes or enhancements, for example, what was learned from the previous years' activities, what new innovations have been or will be developed, what elements of programming were modified to meet the needs of members, etc.

-Each FMIG may apply for an overall or a special consideration/categorical award.
-Applicants for the overall award that are not chosen as overall winners are eligible for special consideration/categorical awards at the discretion of the Program of Excellence Award judging panel.
-Applicants for special consideration/categorical awards are not eligible for overall awards.
+Each FMIG may apply for an overall or a categorical/special consideration award, as well as nominate one faculty advisor.
+Applicants for the overall award that are not chosen as overall winners are eligible for categorical/special consideration awards at the discretion of the Program of Excellence Award judging panel.
+Applicants for categorical/special consideration awards are not eligible for overall awards.
 The application form must be used for submission.
 Any other formats will not be accepted.

 *Qualifying international medical schools are: Ross University School of Medicine, Barbados; St. George’s University School of Medicine, Grenada; American University of the Caribbean School of Medicine, Saint Maarten; American University of Antigua College of Medicine, Antigua and Barbados; Saba University School of Medicine, Saba; University of Medicine and Health Sciences, St. Kitts; Saint James School of Medicine, Anguilla, and Bonaire/Saint Vincent and the Grenadines; Medical University of the Americas, St. Kitts and Nevis; Windsor University School of Medicine, St. Kitts and Nevis; University of Guadalajara, Mexico; American University of Integrative Sciences School of Medicine, Saint Maarten/Barbados; and Trinity School of Medicine, St. Vincent and the Grenadines.